VasilikiAna/Gamma-PET-Christian-Lang/README.md

 - Materials file (Materials.geo)
 - File containing information about the Volume & shape of detectors (MyGeoNew.geo)
 - File containing information about energy/position resolution of detectors (MyDetNew.det)
-- Source file that I used to run the simulation in the cluster (Megalibscript.sh)
+- Source file for the simulation (Megalibscript.sh)
+- .dat file for the Na-22 sources
+- 3 Pictures taken from Christian's Thesis representing the Detector Geometry, the 3 Na-22 Point Sources, and the Image Reconstruction of the sources using the Gamma-PET method